 How to use security groups

-Security groups act as firewalls, filtering traffic on your Instances.
+Security groups act as firewalls, filtering public internet traffic on your Instances.
 They can be stateful or stateless, and allow you to create rules to drop or allow traffic to and from your Instance.
-On this page, we show you how to create, edit and configure a security group via the Scaleway console.
+On this page, we show you how to create, edit, and configure a security group via the Scaleway console.

 How to create a security group

-- Click Instances (A) in the Compute section of the side menu.
-The Instances dashboard displays.
+- Click Instances in the Compute section of the side menu.
+The Instances page displays.

-- Click the Security groups tab (B).
+- Click the Security groups tab.
 The Security groups dashboard displays.

 You will see that at least one Default security group already exists in your account.
 A default security group is auto-generated for each Availability Zone you have created Instances in.
 All your Instances within that Availability Zone are automatically added to that default security group unless you specify a different configuration.

-- Click «Plus Icon» (C) to launch the security group creation wizard.
+- Click + Create security group to launch the security group creation wizard.

-- Choose a Name and description for your security group, or leave the name at the randomly generated default suggestion.
+- Choose a Name for your security group or keep the randomly generated suggestion.
+Optionally, add a description.

 - Choose an Availability Zone, which is the geographical location in which your security group will be created.
 Only Instances from the same Availability Zone can be added to this security group.

-- Define the inbound and outbound Rules which will be applied to your security group, including whether you wish to enable SMTP ports.
-See How to choose security group settings for more information.
+- Define the inbound and outbound rules that will be applied to your security group, including whether you wish to enable SMTP ports.
+Learn how to choose security group settings.

 - Select the Instances you wish to add to the security group.